SeriouslyInc/tylertate/works/_posts/2017-08-10-lux-flight-search-app.markdown

 </figure>

-## Flight details
+## Flight Details

 Tap on any flight to see more information.
-Because the experience is central to our sophisticated customers, we provide photos of the aircraft, cabin, and lounge as you might expect to see when booking a 5-star hotel, and call attention to the amenities available on the flight.
+Because the experience is central to our sophisticated customers, I provided photos of the aircraft, cabin, and lounge as you might expect to see when booking a 5-star hotel, and called attention to the amenities available on the flight.

 <figure class="large">
 	<img src="/resources/images/work/lux/lux-5-flight-details.jpg" alt="Flight details" />
 </figure>

+## A High-Flying App

+Altogether I spent about 2 days designing the app concept in Sketch.